solana-developers/solana-cookbook/docs/guides/big-accounts.md

     .rpc();
 ```

 You can then call this multiple times, adding 10240 bytes in each transaction.
-When loading an account that is bigger than 10240 bytes, however, you will get an out-of-memory exception.
+When loading an account that is bigger than 10240 bytes, however, you will get an out-of-memory exception that that you can surpas using zero copy serialization.

+## Zero copy
 If you need an even bigger account size, you need to look into Zero Copy serialization.
 You should only use zero copy for large accounts that cannot be Borsh/Anchor deserialized without hitting the heap or stack limits.
 With zero copy deserialization, all bytes from the account's backing RefCell<&mut [u8]> are simply reinterpreted as a reference to the data structure.
 No allocations or copies are necessary.
 This is how we can get around the stack and heap limitations.

 For the account you want to serialize with zero copy, you need to add this zero_copy attribute to the account: